 I grew up with the blessing of knowing my great-grandmother.
-Every Thursday was G.G’s day.
+Every Thursday was G.G.’s day.
 She would pick me up from the babysitter and as we would pull up the steep driveway in her baby blue coupe, we would sing our original song to the tune of the Muffin Man,

 “Here we are at G.G.’s house, at G.G.’s house, at G.G.’s house.”

-I would spend all afternoon playing or learning new crafts like decoupage or cross stitch.
-Eventually she would sit in her rocking chair and pat her knees for ‘lap time.’
+I would spend all afternoon playing or learning new crafts like decoupage or cross-stitch.
+Eventually, she would sit in her rocking chair and pat her knees for ‘lap time.’
 I would crawl into her arms and we would exchange secrets and stories that covered the decades of age gap between us.
 She became the one I would run to when I got into a fight with a parent, or felt lonely, or needed advice.
 G.G. always had the wisdom I needed to hear.

-Later my parents would arrive and we could cross the threshold into Jackie & Grampa’s home where Jackie had prepared us dinner.
+Later my parents would arrive and we could cross the threshold from G.G.’s mother-in-law suite into Jackie & Grampa’s home where Jackie had prepared us dinner.
 I’m ashamed to admit that in my picky childhood I took for granted her home-cooked meals and she would prepare me noodles à la Lipton.
 We would all sit, with Jackie at the head of the table and Grampa with his huge ‘Winston’ mug full of sweet tea.

-After dinner I would run into the living room to beat Grampa to his recliner.
+After dinner, I would run into the living room to beat Grampa to his recliner.
 Every week, this was our time.
-I was Grampa’s ‘buddy’ and that was our queue to watch Scooby Doo reruns.
+I was Grampa’s ‘buddy’ and that was our queue to watch Scooby-Doo reruns.
 We saw them all.
 Some weeks we would throw in a game of Scrabble.
 Me and Grampa versus Jackie.
 We always won.
 Grampa was never wrong.
 Best.
 Childhood.
 Ever.

-When Grampa passed in 2009, I took the room downstairs so Jackie could have the apartment for herself.
+Later, when Grampa passed in 2009, I took the room downstairs so Jackie could have the apartment for herself.
 Each morning she would make a pot of coffee and write what she was thankful for in her calendar before finishing her daily crossword puzzle and getting ready for her job at the library.
 Evenings she would cook dinner for the family.
 Some of my most fond memories are around the dinner table, joking and carrying on with people I love.